Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries/Docs/FieldsLibraries.md

 - `NoneShapeTableProvider`: A shape table provider that adds a "None" option to every field's display and editor.
 This renders an empty shape.

-Please see the inline documentation of each piece of the API to learn more..
+Please see the inline documentation of each piece of the API to learn more.